wheelofheaven/wheelofheaven.io/content/en/resources/the-scars-of-eden/index.md

 ---
 title: "The Scars of Eden: Has humanity confused the idea of God with memories of ET contact?"
-description: "Paul Anthony Wallis — The Scars of Eden: Has Humanity confused the idea of God with memories of ET contact?
-(2021)"
-lead: "Do our world mythologies convey our ancestors' ideas about God?
-Or are they in reality ancestral memories of extra-terrestrial contact?
-How do ancient stories of contact, adaptation and abduction relate to people's experiences around the world today?
-The Scars of Eden will take you around the world to hear first-hand from ancestral voices alongside contemporary experiencers and world-renowned researchers.
-Recent revelations from US Navy, the Pentagon, and French Intelligence bring the reader right up to date in examining what has been forgotten and remembered, hidden and disclosed.
-If world mythologies, including the Bible, have confused the idea of God with ancient ET visitations, what difference does it make?
-How does it impact society today?
-And why is this cultural taboo so widespread and, for the author, so personal?"
+description: "\"The Scars of Eden\" by Paul Wallis, following his previous work \"Escaping from Eden,\" explores whether the world's mythologies, including the Bible, are actual accounts of God or ancestral memories of extraterrestrial contact.
+Wallis delves into ancient stories of contact, adaptation, and abduction, relating them to contemporary experiences worldwide.
+He includes insights from ancestral voices, modern experiencers, and renowned researchers, discussing recent disclosures from the US Navy, the Pentagon, and French Intelligence.
+The book examines the implications of confusing the idea of God with ET visitations on society and explores why this cultural taboo is so widespread and personally significant for the author​."
 authored_by: ["Paul Anthony Wallis"]
 publish_date: 2021
 follow_url: "https://paulanthonywallis.com/2020/07/30/the-scars-of-eden/"